Getting Pre-Approved For Your Home Loan

-Arranging home financing in Agoura Hills, Calabasas, Camarillo, Lake Sherwood, Malibu, Newbury Park, Oak Park, Ojai, Oxnard, Santa Rosa, Simi Valley, Somis, Thousand Oaks, Westlake Village, Woodland Hills, Wood Ranch, + Ventura
+Arranging Home Financing in Agoura Hills, Calabasas, Camarillo, Lake Sherwood, Malibu, Newbury Park, Oak Park, Ojai, Oxnard, Santa Rosa, Simi Valley, Somis, Thousand Oaks, Westlake Village, Woodland Hills, Wood Ranch, and Ventura

 1) Down payment–

-The purchase price minus the mortgage is what is called the down payment.
-A down payment is usually 5% to 25% of the purchase price.
-Your lender can advise you on verification requirements and acceptable sources of a down payment.
+The down payment equals the purchase price minus the mortgage.
+Typically, it ranges from 5% to 25% of the purchase price.
+Your lender will explain verification requirements and acceptable sources for the funds.

 2) Credit report–

-To obtain the best rates, good to excellent credit is required.
-If your credit is poor, you may be declined for a loan or may have to pay a higher rate and higher fees to obtain a loan.
-The lender will require payment for the credit report before it can be ordered.
+To obtain the best rates, maintain good to excellent credit.
+Poor credit may lead to a loan denial or require you to pay higher rates and fees.
+Pay for the credit report before ordering it.
 (See section below regarding your FICO score.)

 3) Debt ratios–

-Formulas called debt ratios are used to determine how much of a loan you will be offered.
+Debt ratios determine how much of a loan you can receive.
 Generally, your monthly house payment (PITIA) should not exceed 28% to 32% of your total monthly gross income.
-You may find some programs with more lenient qualifying ratios.
+Some programs allow higher ratios.
 PITIA includes principal, interest, taxes, hazard and mortgage insurance, and association dues.
-Your monthly debt, which includes your PITIA and other debts, such as, but not limited to, car payment, other loans, credit cards, etc., may not exceed 36% to 40% of your gross income.
+Your total monthly debts—including PITIA, car payments, loans, and credit cards—should remain below 36% to 40% of gross income.

 FICO SCORE

-A FICO score is a number that tells a lender how likely an individual is to repay a loan, or make credit payments on time.
-Listed below are the five main categories of information on a credit report that Fair, Isaac scores evaluate, along with their general level of importance.
-A score takes into consideration all these categories of information, not just one or two.
+A FICO score predicts how likely you are to repay a loan or make payments on time.
+It considers five main categories on your credit report.
+The score reflects all these factors, not just one or two.

 1) PAYMENT HISTORY –